CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Experimental Results

-In addition, the MAE and RMSE values in Table~\ref{tab:partial_mae_rmse} reveal that while the differences across the four \textbf{Partial CommUNext} cases are relatively small in terms of MAE, the RMSE upper whiskers for \textbf{Sparse NLoS} and \textbf{Block Coverage} are notably lower than those for \textbf{Sparse Random} and \textbf{Blend Coverage}.
-This indicates that sampling more points from NLoS and other challenging regions not only reduces overall errors but also suppresses the occurrence of large outliers.
-On the other hand, although \textbf{Blend Coverage} also draws most points from NLoS regions, the replicated pseudo-points may mislead the model and introduce larger prediction errors, leading to inferior performance.
+Further insights can be obtained from the MAE and RMSE statistics in Table~\ref{tab:partial_mae_rmse}.
+While the MAE differences among the four Partial CommUNext configurations are relatively small, the RMSE upper whiskers for \textbf{Sparse NLoS} and \textbf{Block Coverage} are notably lower than those for \textbf{Sparse Random} and \textbf{Blend Coverage}.
+This indicates that sampling more points from NLoS and other challenging regions not only reduces overall errors but also effectively suppresses large outliers.
+In contrast, although \textbf{Blend Coverage} also concentrates samples in NLoS regions, the replicated pseudo-points may mislead the model and result in larger prediction errors.

+Qualitative results are shown in Fig.~\ref{fig:test_samples}(f), (l), and (r), which present predictions obtained using the 3.5\,GHz Block Coverage strategy.
+Compared with the \textbf{Sparse Coverage} case in Fig.~\ref{fig:test_samples}(c), (i), and (o), block-based sampling better preserves ray-tracing path structures.
+For example, the upper-right region in Fig.~\ref{fig:test_samples}(f) exhibits improved reconstruction, indicating enhanced retention of local features.
+The corresponding error maps in Fig.~\ref{fig:error_maps}(e), (j), and (o) further confirm reduced errors in NLoS open regions compared with Full CommUNext under the \textbf{Sparse Coverage} setting shown in Fig.~\ref{fig:error_maps}(b), (g), and (l).